AneekRahman/jstyling/README.md

 [downloads-image]: https://img.shields.io/npm/dm/jstyling.svg
 [downloads-url]: https://npmjs.org/package/jstyling

-JStyling is a JavaScript Styling library to style elements without having to write gibberish doc.style.something or having to frankenstein CSS with JS

 ### What is this?

 This is a library which can do Styling totally inside of JavaScript.
 Just like you would do inside of a CSS file.
 Without having to make everything look gibberish inside you JS file.